 There are model-building competitions specially planned to give an equal chance to the owners of small and large Outfits.
 In addition, there are splendid articles on such subjects as Railways, Famous Engineers and Inventors, Electricity, Bridges, Cranes and Aeroplanes, and special sections dealing with the latest Engineering, Aviation, Motoring and Shipping News.
 Other pages deal with Stamp Collecting, and Books of interest to boys; and a feature of outstanding popularity is the section devoted to short articles from readers.

-Write to the Editor, The Meccano Magazine, Binns Road, Liverpool 13, for particulars and a specimen copy.
+If you are not already a reader write to the Editor for particulars and a specimen copy.
 You can order the Magazine from your Meccano dealer, or from any newsagent.

 THE MECCANO GUILD